Testing the Predictions of Surprisal Theory in 11 Languages: Experimental Setup

 \subsection{Regression Models}

-All of our regression models are fit to predict the reading time of the current word from variables associated with the current word ($w_t$), as well as the two previous words ($w_{t-1}, w_{t-2}$) to control for potential spillover effects.
-We will refer to this set of words, $\{w_t,w_{t-1},w_{t-2}\}$, as our \defn{regressor words}.
-Following previous work in this area, all regression models include the word length and log-unigram frequency, as given by \citet{speer2022wordfreq}, for all regressor words in $\bx$; these form our set of \emph{context invariant} baseline predictors.
+All of our regression models are fit to predict the reading time $y(w_t, \words_{<t})$ of a word $w_t$ in a context $\words_{<t}$ from the predictor vector $\bx_t$.
+In addition to looking at the word $w_t$, our predictor includes quantities derived from the previous two words $w_{t-1}, w_{t-2}$ to control for potential spillover effects.
+We will refer to the three words $w_t,w_{t-1},w_{t-2}$ as our \defn{regressor words}.
+Following previous work in this area, all regression models include the word length and negative log frequency (i.e., unigram surprisal), as estimated by \citet{speer2022wordfreq}, for all regressor words in a predictor $\bx_t$ for a specific index $t$.
+The predictors above constitute our (context invariant) baseline predictors.
 Regression models are trained and evaluated using 10-fold cross validation.
+For more information on the regressions used in each of our experiments, see Appendix \ref{app:regressions}.
 The significance of the observed \dll values between target and baseline models is assessed via a paired permutation test that checks whether \dll is significantly different from zero.
-We use permutation tests because some of our experiments make comparisons between non-nested regression models, meaning we cannot make assumptions about the distribution of the test statistic required for more traditional likelihood ratio testing.
-Permutation tests make no assumption about the distribution of differences in model likelihoods.
-Instead, the test uses the empirical distribution of differences in likelihoods, as estimated using averages computed over permutations of likelihoods, in order to compute $p$-values.
+We use permutation tests because our comparisons because they make no assumption about the distribution of the test statistic.
+Instead, the test uses the empirical distribution of differences in likelihoods, as estimated using averages computed over permutations of likelihoods, in order to compute $p$-values.\looseness=-1